 SCAOR offers a variety of annual Association memberships.

 As a REALTOR – you join as a Primary Member, Secondary Member or MLS Only Member (Click here to figure out which type of member you should become).
-As of May 31, 2017, there are over 1,600 Primary and Secondary Members.

 If you interested in joining SCAOR or discussing your membership level, please contact Mary Hanley, Membership Coordinator.
 Membership dues are paid in October with the SCAOR fiscal year running from January 1 through December 31.
 Current Primary and Secondary Member dues are $260.